TolikPylypchuk/KeyboardSwitch/README.md

 Version 3.0 works only on Windows 10.
 It can probably work on earlier versions of Windows as well, but I'm not going to build or test it for them.
-[Version 4.0](https://github.com/TolikPylypchuk/KeyboardSwitch/milestone/4) on the other hand will be cross-platform - I'm planning on making it work on macOS and on Linux (via X11).
+[Version 4.0](https://github.com/TolikPylypchuk/KeyboardSwitch/milestone/4) on the other hand will be cross-platform - it already works on Linux (via X11) and I'm planning on making it work on macOS as well.

 Only the x64 architecture is supported.
 It would be ideal to also support arm64, but not all dependencies of this app currently support it.
 And even if they did, I don't have any devices with arm64 to test the app there.